From Gandhi to guns: Indian woman at the NRA

 The Indians may have succeeded in ousting the British, but we won with Gandhian-style civil disobedience, not a revolutionary war.

 I grew up not knowing a single gun owner, and even today India has one of the strictest gun laws on the planet.
 Few Indians buy and keep firearms at home, and gun violence is nowhere near the problem it is in the United States.
-An American is 12 times more likely to be killed by a firearm than an Indian, according to a recent study.
+An American is 12 times more likely than an Indian to be killed by a firearm, according to a recent study.

 It's no wonder then that every time I visit India, my friends and family want to know more about America's "love affair" with guns.